polca/premise/README.md

 Two options:

-A development version with the latest advancements (but with the risks of unseen bugs), is available on Conda:
+A development version with the latest advancements (but with the risks of unseen bugs), is available from Anaconda Cloud:

-    conda install premise
+    conda install -c romainsacchi premise

 For a more stable and proven version, from Pypi: